vitalab/vitalab.github.io/article/_posts/2020-01-14-Implementation_Matters.md

 # Highlights

-- Much of the performance of the TRPO and PPO algorithms come from code-level optimization and not the original paper's main selling points
+- Much of the performance of PPO over TRPO algorithms come from code-level optimization and not the original paper's main selling points
 - PPO code-optimizations are significantly more important in terms of final reward achieved than the choice of general training algorithm (TRPO vs. PPO)